 This will mean dedicated efforts across the 4Rs to ensure strategic planning for recovery, enabling communities in Canterbury to be well placed to recover from any emergencies caused by the hazards and risks identified in this plan.

 Monitoring and evaluation

-The Canterbury CDEM Group has outlined a programme for monitoring the progression of the Group Plan which includes regular reports to the CEG and use of the Ministry of Civil Defence & Emergency Management CDEM capability assessment tool.
+The Canterbury CDEM Group has outlined a programme for monitoring the progression of the Group Plan which includes regular reports to the CEG and use of the National Emergency Management Agency capability assessment tool.